-Aerospace industry shows a remarkable growing on Commercial Aircraft, New Passenger and freight aircraft, Travel Demand, and defence sectors.
-Furthermore, the global aircraft supply chain faces a challenge to ensure that increasing requirements for capacity, quality, and deliver time.
+Aerospace industry shows a remarkable growing on Commercial Aircraft, freight aircraft, Travel, and defence sectors.
+The supply chain faces a challenge to ensure that increasing requirements for capacity, quality, and deliver time.
 Aerospace sector is using different robot applications for building aircraft.
 Therefore, we will consider some of most popular applications.

-Commercial aircraft has slight recovery after a slowdown in 2016 will primarily be due to aircraft production levels resuming growth in 2017, driven by strong demand for next-generation.
-Based on such growth, this industry face two significant trends and challenges to consider (1) the entrance of new global competitors, and (2) the impact on the supply chain.
+Based on such growth, this industry faces two significant trends and challenges to consider (1) the entrance of new global competitors, and (2) the impact on the supply chain.

-Robot is huge time saver.
-The robot uses a vision system to drill the metal at the precise position in a single task
+Robot Drilling is huge time saver and extremely accurate.
+The robot can drill the metal or any other material at the precise position in a single task.

-Applying any kind of sealant a large aircraft part will be more suitable for the industrial robot than a manual operator.
+Applying any kind of sealant to a large aircraft part is suitable for the robotic robot.
 An integrator makes sure that all components, robot, end-effector and the rails built for the robot reach the desire object.
 For example a robot cell is design based on needs.